12.4. WAL Data Filtering and Buffering

 txid 841 executes two sequential UPDATE statements on tbl_a.

-First, the WAL data corresponding to the first UPDATE statement is appended to the changes list of txid 841.
+The ReorderBuffer appends the WAL data for the first UPDATE to the changes list of txid 841 (see Figure 12.15).

 Figure 12.15.
 State of the ReorderBuffer after T4.

-Under the REPLICA IDENTITY DEFAULT configuration, the oldtuple is only recorded if the Primary Key columns are modified.
+Under the REPLICA IDENTITY DEFAULT configuration, the WAL record includes the oldtuple only if the Primary Key columns are modified.

 Figure 12.16.
 State of the ReorderBuffer after T5.

-When txid 840 deletes a row from tbl_b, the change record generated from the WAL data is appended to the changes list.
+When txid 840 deletes a row from tbl_b, the ReorderBuffer appends the change record to the changes list (see Figure 12.17).

 Figure 12.17.
 State of the ReorderBuffer after T6.